thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 3.md

 		- incase of a mapreduce task, the client reside within a datanode, so the client will read from the local datanode if the datanode hosts a copy of the block
 3. The DistributedfileSystem returns an fSDataInputStream (an input stream that supports file seeks) to the client for it to read from
 	- fSDataInputStream in turn wraps a DfSInputStream, which manages the datanode and namenode IO
-		- what this means is fSDataInputStream internall uses or delegates to DfSInputStream to handle actual operations required to read data from HDfS
+		- what this means is fSDataInputStream internally uses or delegates to DfSInputStream to handle actual operations required to read data from HDfS
 		- DfSInputStream responsible to deal with HDfS components like NN and DN
 4. the client calls read on the stream, DfSInputStream
 	- DfSInputStream has stored the datanode addresses for the first few blocks in the file